snaketech-tu/LCHazardsOutside/LCLandmineOutside/Thunderstore/README.md

 Details
 --------
 - Seeded hazard spawns so they can be replicated.
 Try it out on challenge moons!
-- Configuration for each hazard.
+- Configuration for each hazard:
+    - Min/Max spawn rates per hazard.
+    - Min/Max spawn rates per moon per hazard.
+    - Global "No Extra Hazard Spawn" chance from 0-100%.
-- Modded moons are partially supported due to different layer usage.
+- Modded moons are supported.
+Keep in mind that hazard spawn points might be a bit chaotic due to different layer usages.
 - Modded hazards are supported (if added to the game correctly).
 Successfully tested with Evaisa's teleport traps from [LethalThings](https://thunderstore.io/c/lethal-company/p/Evaisa/LethalThings/).
 - "Safe" zones for turret spawns to avoid game breaking (because that's no fun).
 - Fire exits should be relatively safe, although this may change in the future.